richardreiter/rock-paper-scissors-lizard-spock/README.md

 - The colour scheme was generated with [Coolors.](https://coolors.co/af2bbf-a14ebf-6c91bf-5fb0b7-5bc8af)
 ![Color scheme](docs/screenshots/palette.png)

-- [Google Fonts](https://fonts.google.com/) was used for the website's fonts, some inspiration on the choice of fonts (Chakra Petch & Quicksand) came from [mixed ideas of this blog post](https://artisanthemes.io/best-google-fonts-combinations-modern-agency-website/) and also [this site.](https://www.whatfontis.com/NMY_BigBang.similar)
+- [Google Fonts](https://fonts.google.com/) was used for the website's fonts.
+Inspiration on the choice of fonts (Chakra Petch & Quicksand) came from [mixed ideas of this blog post](https://artisanthemes.io/best-google-fonts-combinations-modern-agency-website/) and also [this site.](https://www.whatfontis.com/NMY_BigBang.similar)

 ![Fonts Used](docs/screenshots/fonts.png)